divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 );
 ```

-### TipAllocated
+### ReserveAllocated

-Emitted when a tip has been allocated to the data provider after the final value is confirmed.
+Emitted when tips and reserved fees (the "reserve") have been allocated to the data provider after the final value is confirmed.

 ```
-event TipAllocated(
+event ReserveAllocated(
-    uint256 indexed poolId,     // Id of the pool for which the tip has been allocated address indexed recipient,  // Address of the tip recipient, typically the data provider uint256 amount              // Tip amount allocated (in collateral token) );
+    uint256 indexed poolId,     // Id of the pool for which the reserve has been allocated address indexed recipient,  // Address of the reserve recipient, typically the data provider uint256 amount              // Reserve amount allocated (in collateral token) );
 ```